 |Jaana Lindstrom - National Institute for Health and Welfare, Finland|

-“One in five of working age people have a chronic illness.
+“One in five people of working age have a chronic illness.
 Therefore, the topic of chronic diseases in the work setting cannot be overlooked.
-To combat their discrimination, workplaces need to be adapted to accommodate the needs of workers with chronic disease.
+To combat discrimination against them, workplaces need to adapt to accommodate the needs of workers with chronic diseases.

-- work access and participation of people with chronic diseases,
+- work access and the participation of people with chronic diseases,

-- to support employers in implementing health promotion and chronic disease prevention activities in the workplaces, and
+- to support employers in implementing health promotion and chronic disease prevention activities in the workplace, and

-- to reinforce decision makers’ ability to create policies that improve access, reintegration, maintenance and stay at work of people with chronic diseases.”
+- to reinforce decision-makers’ abilities to create policies that improve the access, reintegration, maintenance and retention of people with chronic diseases.”